At Las Pilitas nursery we sell California native plants to attract birds and butterflies.

 Don't treat natives like Broccoli

 The addition of any product to the soil that breaks down fast (releases its nutrients quickly to the plant), such as sewage sludge, mushroom compost, 'forest humus', etc. is harmful to most native plants.
 In cooler sites natives tolerate amending better, the plants die slower.
 A properly designed native installation should lose one or two plants out of a hundred.
 The landscape trade in general loses 25-75% according to the difficulty of the site, the condition of the nursery stock and the planting regime.
 The differences are primarily soil amendments and application of drip irrigation.
 The physical act of adding soil amendments by turning over the soil and incorporating the soil 'conditioners' breaks up and destroys the fine network of microorganisms that associate with the native plants and without which the native plants are unstable.
 This is true of all species except the wetland native plant species, having ruderal tendencies, and non-native ruderal plants (weeds).
 (See also under fertilization.)
 Do not use any, (any!) nitrified product, no matter how 'organic' it is!
 Chicken manure will kill our plants in hours, not days.
+Urgggg!

 Mulch, placed on top of the ground is what native plants prefer; rocks, chipped pine and oak, oak leaves and pine needles and shredded redwood/cedar bark all work fine as mulch (as long as they are used on the right plant).
 Remember, different plants like different mulch!

 3. Fresh Eucalyptus spp., Walnut (Juglans spp.) or Sycamore all have problems.
 Eucalyptus spp. sometimes is successful in coastal sites, but success is not always repeatable and sometimes results in a partial kill of plants that do not live in association with oaks.
 Eucalyptus seems to be like an oak tree with an attitude.
 Use Eucalyptus in certain situations, particularly if you're not in a fire area, after a fire all the seed will germinate into a Eucalyptus forest.
+Eucalyptus mulch can be useful where you have too much moisture, it will dry the area out.
+If your area is already dry, this is not helpful.

 4. Giant bark chunks instead of shreddings on slopes (the bark floats off).
 It also doesn't hold moisture in very well.
 The spaces are to large to create a good microenvironment for the good organisms you want.
 Also, lightweight rock doesn't work where water moves because it moves (float rock, duh).
+Basically the easier it is for you to move, the easier it is for mother nature to move.

 Wildflowers are an alternative but require a lot more work

 If you cannot afford wood shreddings, you might consider planting poppies, native vetch (Vicia americana), native lupines, the pioneer wildflowers of your area, or placing rocks next to each plant to cover the ground.
 It is not as effective as mulch for forest sites but is far superior to bare ground.
 Moreover, if you plant native wildflowers you're following mother nature's pioneer planting that occurs in the wild.
-Unlike weeds these species disappear from most yards as the yards mature and you are creating a superior ecology on site without introducing every weed known to man (and woman).
-BE PREPARED TO WEED, WEED, AND WEED if you do not mulch.
+Unlike weeds these species disappear from most yards as the yards mature and you are creating a superior ecology on site without introducing every weed known to man (and woman). be prepared to weed, WEED, AND WEED if you do not mulch.
 When you first start your garden you will not yet have an established plant community.
 They weeds will come in droves and the wildflowers don't compete very well.

 Most mycorrhiza love mulch